Bijective Cremona transformations of the plane

-The proof of Theorem~\ref{thm:evenPermutationsIntro} relies heavily on being able to study the parity of a birational permutation under conjugation by a birational map.
-For the sake of consistency, we denote the group of birational self-maps of a surface $X$ defined over a field $k$ as $\Cr_X(k)$, and denote by $\BCr_X(k)$ the subgroup of bijective elements.
-In this notation, $\BCr_2(k)$ defined earlier is a shorthand for $\BCr_{\bP^2}(k)$.
-In general, we expect that the parity of a birational permutation is governed by the birational geometry of the underlying variety over $\bF_q$ where $q = 2^m\geq4$.
-In the two-dimensional case, for example, the parity of a birational permutation is invariant under the conjugation of a birational map.
-More precisely:
+Our proof for Theorem~\ref{mainthm:intro} relies on being able to transfer the parity problem from one surface to another.
+Let $\Bir_k(X)$ denote the group of birational self-maps of a variety $X$ over a field $k$.
+In the same spirit of the notation $\BCr_n(k)$, we denote by $\BBir_k(X)\subset\Bir_k(X)$ the subgroup of birational permutations.
+For surfaces over $\bF_q$, where $q = 2^m\geq4$, the parity of a birational permutation is invariant under groupoid conjugations by birational maps in the following sense: